 We’re West Midlands Fire Service and our job is to keep the 2.8 million people of the West Midlands safe.
 We serve a diverse population across Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton.
 We’re the second largest fire and rescue service in England.

-This website and our document ‘The Plan 2016-19’ will give you a real flavour of what we do and why.
+‘The Plan 2017-20’ will give you a real flavour of what we do and why.
 We hope you enjoy learning about our priorities, how we decide on and achieve them, and – most importantly – the difference this will make to the lives and successes of our residents and businesses.

 We’re as committed as ever to getting to the most serious incidents in a five-minute, risk-based attendance time.
 But, to truly reflect the full range of services we provide, we’ve changed our guiding vision statement, which is now ‘Making the West Midlands Safer, Stronger and Healthier’.
 We believe that we have an important role to play in helping people live safer, healthier lives and supporting West Midlands businesses and the economy to thrive.